 Most podcast recommendations are about podcast series that you should listen to, podcasts that you’ll subscribe to and listen to every week.
 But sometimes, all you need is one really good episode to listen to.
 And it might turn into your new favorite podcasts.
-Here are the best podcast episodes of all time, ever (according to my opinion).
+Here are some of the best podcast episodes of all time, ever (in my opinion).

 Reply All – “#158 The Case of the Missing Hit”